albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    }
    ```

-   In the newly created test, we are not using the factory to initialise our object, but its constructor.
+   In the newly created test, we are not using the factory to initialise our object, but its constructor instead.
 This simplifies our test as we only need to mock the `Counter` and the `JpaContactUsService` classes.
-The classes `MeterRegistry` and `OfficesRepository` are not used here and also the initialisation process is not involved in the newly created test.
-More importantly, if the counter initialisation has a bug, only the test relative to that part fails, while the other tests, such as out newly added test will not be effected.
+The classes `MeterRegistry` and `OfficesRepository` are not used here and also the counter initialisation process is not involved in the newly created test.
+More importantly, if the counter initialisation process has a bug, only the test relative to that part fails, while the other tests, such as out newly added test will not be affected.

    Run the tests.